 I thought that some sections of the trip from Perth to Darwin were remote.
 They were to a certain extent, but nothing like what I was about to discover.
 The Savannah Way across the Top End of Australia is unlike anything you could ever imagine.
-If there are any untouched wildernesses left on this planet, this would be one of them.
+If there are any untouched wildernesses left on this planet, the section from Darwin to Perth would be one of them.

 Now forever trying to look at the positives, that goodbye was also a chance for me to share the trip with new people.
-With Little Miss Sunshine on a plane to Germany, Lizzie Lemieux on a plane to Bali, and Rich Barker contemplating a life in Asia, it was time for me to reinvent Team Awesome and recruit some new players.
+Little Miss Sunshine was on a plane to Germany, Lizzie Lemieux on a plane to Bali, and Rich Barker contemplating a life in Asia.
+For me, it was time for me to reinvent Team Awesome and recruit some new players.
 Enter Chris Ridge (Turbo McBuff), Kaycie Merrihew (Fundeep), and Jenn Birtles (G Puffy).

 I honestly could not have found a better crew for Part VI of the Great Aussie Road Trip.
 They were endlessly entertaining and we had an incredible trip traversing the Top End.
 It is an amazing thing when you put four relatively complete strangers together for days on end in remote and demanding locations, and not only do they get along, but through the sharing of a truly unique experience, become lifelong friends.
 Before I get into details, I want to send a huge shout out to you three beautiful people.
 Thank you for taking my mind off the obvious and for always being bright, passionate, and happy people.
 Life is about making the most of every moment, and we did exactly that.
-Boo yeah!

 The Top End is a gem a location left to discover.
 The Savannah Way cuts through the forests and over the hills snaking its way to the far reaches of Tropical North Queensland.
 It is a fantastic way to explore the highlights of a wild region.
 We were lucky to have a vehicle fit for the journey and a crew prepared for anything and everything.

 Thank you for following along on this crazy journey across Australia.
 I hope you have enjoyed the photos and the videos and the tales of adventure and exploration.
 I am currently in Cairns for an undisclosed amount of time with a few side trips planned, one back to my favourite state South Australia, and one to a mysterious and intriguing country to reunite with a girl whom I miss terribly.
 Once back in Aussielandia I will be working on a joint marketing project with Tropical North Queensland for a portion of October, then back to being a free agent for November and December before ultimately returning to Canadia for the holidays.